Armstrong Whitworth AW.681: Background

-By 1960, several major British programmes in the field of military transport aircraft had been terminated or considerably curtailed, such as the Short Belfast and the Vickers V-1000; according to author Derek Wood, these outcomes had been largely due to a lack of meaningful support from their principal customer, the Royal Air Force (RAF).
-One promising opportunity remaining was Operational Requirement 351, which called for a capable medium-range freighter to replace both the Blackburn Beverley and Handley Page Hastings piston-engine aircraft then in service with the RAF.
-Officials within the service had heavily shaped the specified performance criteria of this requirement; specifically, the aircraft was to possess Short Takeoff and Landing (STOL) capabilities, which it was to perform while carrying a minimum payload of 35,000 lb.
+By 1960, several major British programmes in the field of military transport aircraft had been terminated or curtailed, such as the Short Belfast and the Vickers V-1000; according to author Derek Wood, these outcomes had been largely due to a lack of meaningful support from their principal customer, the Royal Air Force (RAF).
+One promising opportunity remaining was Operational Requirement 351, for a capable medium-range freighter to replace the Blackburn Beverley and Handley Page Hastings piston-engine aircraft in service with the RAF.
+Officials within the service had shaped the specified performance criteria of this requirement; the aircraft was to possess Short Takeoff and Landing (STOL) capabilities, which it was to perform while carrying a minimum payload of 35,000 lb.

-In response, multiple proposals were received from various manufacturers.
-The British Aircraft Corporation (BAC) decided to offer two designs; the BAC.222, which was a localised development of the American Lockheed Hercules, and the indigenously developed BAC.208, which would have been furnished with deflected-thrust engines and multiple lift fans.
-According to Wood, the BAC.222 proposal possessed very strong long-term production prospects and represented an excellent solution to the requirement; he also noted that both Lockheed and BAC aggressively lobbied for its construction.
+Proposals were received from various manufacturers.
+The British Aircraft Corporation (BAC) decided to offer two designs; the BAC.222, which was a local development of the American Lockheed Hercules, and the indigenously developed BAC.208, which would have been furnished with deflected-thrust engines and multiple lift fans.
+According to Wood, the BAC.222 proposal had good long-term production prospects and represented an excellent solution to the requirement; he also noted that Lockheed and BAC aggressively lobbied for its construction.

-Armstrong Whitworth, which was by then a constituent of Hawker Siddeley Aviation, submitted their own design, designated AW.681.
-The company had chosen to adopt the Rolls-Royce RB.142 Medway, an in-development turbofan engine, to power the type; according to Wood, Armstrong Whitworth viewed the engine as a suitable basis for a broader programme covering both civil and military markets.
+Armstrong Whitworth, which was by then a constituent of Hawker Siddeley Aviation, submitted a design, the AW.681.
+The company had chosen to adopt the Rolls-Royce RB.142 Medway, a turbofan engine being developed, to power the type; according to Wood, Armstrong Whitworth viewed the engine as a suitable basis for a broader programme covering both civil and military markets.